 - increasing the role that taxation plays in sustaining and enhancing New Zealand's natural capital through environmental taxation;

-- changing the loss continuity rules, expanding deductions for 'black hole' expenditure and concession for infrastructure projects;
+- changing the loss continuity rules, expanding deductions for 'black hole' expenditure and concessions for infrastructure projects;

 - increasing tax concessions for the New Zealand Superannuation Fund; and

-The TWG put forward four illustrative packages, showcasing potential 'revenue-neutral' packages of tax reform for the government's consideration, each package focused on redistribution of wealth to lower income individuals.
-Further, the TWG highlighted the following matters requiring significant attention from the government:
+The Group put forward four illustrative packages for the government's consideration, showcasing potential 'revenue-neutral' packages of tax reform, each focussing on the redistribution of wealth to lower-income individuals.
+Further, the Group highlighted the following matters requiring significant attention from the government:

 - the future of work and potential labour market changes;

 - improving the integrity of the tax system by reducing opportunities for tax avoidance;

 - increasing the Inland Revenue's data transparency; and

 - investment in the Inland Revenue's tax policy and technical and investigatory staff.

 Most of the matters raised by the Tax Working Group are still under consideration, but some major suggestions have been ruled out.
 In the lead up to the 2020 general election, the Prime Minister Jacinda Ardern ruled out introducing a capital gains tax under her leadership, citing a lack of public mandate.
 The same was said regarding a wealth tax, in the face of Green Party policy advocating for such a tax.
 A number of the Tax Working Group's recommendations are still within the current areas of focus for Inland Revenue, covered in Section X (supra).
 Apart from that, the new government has legislated to increase the top individual marginal rate of tax to 39 per cent on income exceeding NZ$180,000.
 That has led to other legislation designed to avoid arbitrage between the new top rate and rates applicable to companies and trusts.
 These measures began operating on 1 April 2021 or the equivalent tax balance date.